-To assign the signals use Modbus Gateway editor (Tools → Communication → Modbus Gateway).
-Detailed description of this tool can be found in AQtivate 200 Instruction manual (arcteg.fi./downloads/).
+To assign the signals use Modbus Gateway editor ( $Tools \rightarrow Communication \rightarrow Modbus Gateway$ ).
+Detailed description of this tool can be found in AQtivate~200~Instruction manual (arcteq.fi./downloads/).

 All imported signals can be given a description.
 The description will be displayed in most of menus with the signal (logic editor, matrix, block settings etc.).